 Find us at 133 W 21st St, lower level, New York, NY 10011 or call us at 212.592.2810

 To help foster relationships between the library and the community it serves, every academic department has a dedicated librarian.
 Contact your liaison for purchase requests, to suggest broader avenues for collection development, to request a library instruction class or research assistance, or anything else library related.Go to Library Liaison

-Check your fines balance first by logging into Vision, then click through to pay your fines.
+Check your fines balance first by logging into Prism, then click through to pay your fines.

 By borrowing items from the SVA Library you are agreeing to the following policy: To enter the library, full-time Students, Faculty and SVA administration must present a valid SVA ID and current semester sticker to the security officer.
 Alumni must present their Alumni card.
 Continuing Education students must present their current course registration.
 Alumni and CE students have on-site access only, and do not have borrowing privileges.

-Reference books, rare books, periodicals (magazines), reserve materials, non-circulating DVDs, BluRay, & MFA theses are available for two-hour in-library use only.
-Computer equipment including laptops, Wacom tablets, and headphones are available for in-library use from the Computer Lab.
-See the chart below for loaning information.
+Reference books, rare books, periodicals (magazines), reserve materials, non-circulating DVDs, Blu-rays, & theses are available for in-library use only.

 |Item||Check-out Time||Renewable||Overdue Fees / Hour|